now browsing by tag

 Day 31 – Fear of Driving

 The total cost of my programme is normally £45 per month, and another £45 if you want a one to one skype session (one hour), giving a total of £90 for the first month.
-However, I want 2017 to be special for you and I want you raving about all your great achievements in 2017.
+However, I want 2018 to be special for you and I want you raving about all your great achievements.
 Therefore, I am going to offer you the full programme, support and an optional one to one skype session for the ridiculous price of £35 per month.
-Also, you can cancel during the first 7 days without any charge.
-This offer is only open till midnight on 3 Jan 2017, UK time.
+This offer is only open till midnight on 7 Jan 2018, UK time.

 What is Depersonalization or Derealization?